What's in a kiss?

 Where he kisses her is also interesting.
 In preparing this webpage, we monitored (we really did!)
 100 wedding ceremonies in Japan.
 We found that the groom kissed the bride on her:

 When he kissed her on the cheek or the mouth, the groom inclined his head to the right in all cases (see note above).

 In only two of the mouth kisses, the kissing was deep and sensuous.
 All other kisses were light, symbolic gestures, and the couple seemed slightly embarrassed at the public display.
 They did however, want to kiss anyway; only two couples decided not to kiss.

 The significance of the 'Wedding' Kiss

-Nils Olson, pastor/missionary of the Munakata Bethel Christian Center in Fukuoka-Ken, wrote:
+Nils Olson, pastor/missionary of the Munakata Bethel Christian Center in Fukuoka, Japan, wrote:

 "In the wedding ceremony, the kiss has a very important meaning.
 The custom is said to have originated in the Middle East where, even today, people can be seen greeting each other with a kiss.
 The apostle Paul shows us that this was a customary way of greeting when he encouraged believers to 'greet each other with a holy kiss'.

 Before the pronouncement there was a veil between the couple, representing a barrier.
 Pronounced husband and wife, the groom removes the barrier and kisses his bride signifying their very first greeting as a married couple."

 I have found that this explanation clears up most misunderstandings among Japanese concerning the wedding kiss.
 It is wonderful to watch the expressions of joy on the faces of wedding guests in attendance, especially parents of the bride and groom as their children's wedding ceremony concludes with 'a holy kiss'.